How to Remove Mould From Composite Decking

-Lastly, rinse the composite decking with water to remove any trace of the mold remover.
+Lastly, rinse the composite decking with water to remove any trace of the mould remover.
 Now your composite decking will look sparkling clean with no trace of mould on it.

-You can remove mould from composite decking with a mild mold remover like vinegar and baking soda.
-Pour the mold remover on the decking and scrub the composite decking to remove all traces of mould.
+You can remove mould from composite decking with a mild mould remover like vinegar and baking soda.
+Pour the mould remover on the decking and scrub the composite decking to remove all traces of mould.